googlemaps/react-native-driver-sdk/example/tools/backend/README.md

     ```
 2. Create a .env File

-    Copy the `.env.sample` file to a new file named `.env` and edit the file contents to include your specific environment variables.
+    Copy the `/example/.env.sample` file to a new file named `/example/.env` and edit the file contents to include your specific environment variables.

     This file should never be committed to version control.